zicat/tributary/README.md

 # Why Choose Tributary

-Tributary is specially designed to solve the reliability and isolation of multiple sinks consuming the same data, a common need is to send the data to hdfs system and kafka together for batching and streaming computing.
+Tributary is designed to solve the reliability and isolation with multiple sinks consuming the channel.
+For example, sink data to HDFS and Kafka at the same time for batching and streaming computing requirement.

-In fact, it's challenging because how to save received data when the failure occurs on hdfs, kafka or other external system must be resolved.
+It's challenging to fulfill the requirement because how to save received data when the failure occurs on hdfs, kafka or other external system must be resolved.

 The current mainstream solution like [Apache Flume](https://flume.apache.org/) is saving received data to multiple channels, each sink consume one channel (write-amplification).

-Tributary support multiple sinks to consume one channel together with the design of groupId and offset (read-amplification).
+Tributary support multiple sinks to consume one channel with the design of GroupOffset (read-amplification).

 The benefits of read-amplification not only guarantee isolation but also reduce a lot of overhead especially the increase in the amount of data and sinks.
 This is the greatest advantage of tributary.